Home | The Boat | First Mate | Admiral | Guestbook

 • Tomato Sauce

-You'll want to buy the smallest green peppers you can find.
+You will want to buy the smallest green peppers you can find.
 They must slide into the jar and those one cup wide mouth jars are 3.25 inches across.

 First things first: Crumble your Italian sausage and cook over medium heat until done.
 Remove from heat but leave the grease in the pan to add flavor for the hamburger.

 In the same pan cook the burger with the tomatoes... not a lot of tomato either.
 I add tomato because I believe it imparts a nice flavor and some moisture to the meat.
-My former mother-in-law added a fresh tomato to her meat loaf and it was amazing, so I've copied her idea.
+My former mother-in-law added a fresh tomato to her meat loaf and it was amazing, so I have copied her idea.

 Scoop out the good stuff leaving any grease behind in the pan.
 Add the cooked lean ground beef with tomatoes to the sausage in a bowl.
 Stir.
 Next add some grated Mozzarella cheese and stir.